 #1 Operation Barbarossa

 June 22nd 1941.
 Germany invaded the USSR (Soviet Union), violating their common pact of neutrality, the 1939 Molotov-Ribbentrop Pact.
-More than four million Axis soldiers, belonging mostly to Germany, Romania, Hungary and Italy, were divided in three groups of armies: North, Centre and South.
+More than four million soldiers belonging to Germany and its Axis allies (Romania, Hungary and Italy) were divided in three groups of armies: North, Centre, and South.

 Proof of Hitler and the Germans counting on a short war, is that some of their protagonists failed miserably to hit the mark with their forecasts.
 Captain Von Rosenbach-Lepinski said: “In four weeks we’ll be home”.

-The initial advance of the Wehrmacht (German Armed Forces) was swift and captured millions of Soviet soldiers during the summer months, but the Soviet Union was vast, and the German offensive was stalled in the Russian winter, being repelled at just 30 km away from Moscow, their main goal.
+The initial advance of the Wehrmacht (German Armed Forces) was swift and captured millions of Soviet soldiers during the summer months, but the Soviet Union was vast, and the German offensive was stalled by the onset of the Russian winter, and repelled just within 30 km from Moscow, their main objective.

 #2 The road to Stalingrad

 Their offensive resumed in spring 1942, this time down-south in the Caucasus, where the Group of Armies South had taken most of the Ukraine in 1941.
 Their advance threatened to capture the Baku oilfields, the main source of oil for the USSR.

 In June 1942, Hitler decided to split the Army Group South into Army Group A and B. Group A was to seize the Caucasus and secure the Baku oilfields, which would have virtually immobilised the Red Army.
 Meanwhile, the Group B, formed by the Sixth German Army and elements of the Fourth Panzer Army, were to protect Group A’s flank, by taking the area outside the city of Stalingrad (modern day Volgograd).